-If you're looking into starting your own jewelry-making business, but haven't become official yet, obtaining resale tax identification (sometimes called a tax number or reseller's permit) is a simple but major step along the way.
+If you're interested in starting your own jewelry-making business, but haven't made it official yet, obtaining resale tax identification (sometimes called a tax number or reseller's permit) is a simple but major step along the way.

 How Tax ID's Work